Mon to Fri:

 Cut a narrow trench across the driveway and replace the water pipe entirely.
 (This would ensure that there would be no further leaks from the pipe under the driveway in the future.)

-Both options had various pros and cons; longevity of the repair, disturbance of the driveway, and budget were all considerations in the decision.
+Both options had various pros and cons; the repair’s longevity, driveway disturbance, and budget were all considerations in the decision.
 But all ultimately led to cutting the concrete in the driveway.

 Are These The Only Solutions Available For A Leak Under A Concrete Slab?

-After taking some measurements and assuming the whereabouts of pipework, we identified a third option, and thankfully, this didn’t involve cutting the driveway.
-For the third repair option, we thought we would expose the leaking pipe at either side of the driveway and insert a new copper pipe into the old damaged poly pipe.
+After taking some measurements and assuming the whereabouts of the pipework, we identified a third option; thankfully, this didn’t involve cutting the driveway.
+We thought we would expose the leaking pipe at either side of the driveway for the third repair option and insert a new copper pipe into the old damaged poly pipe.

-We were going to entirely replace the section of the damaged pipe, which would last for many decades and by sleeving the new pipe inside of the old line, it would be protected from the rocks which had caused the old pipe to burst.
+We were going to entirely replace the section of the damaged pipe, which would last for many decades and by sleeving the new pipe inside the old line, it would be protected from the rocks that had caused the old pipe to burst.

 Michael liked this option.
-It ticked all the boxes and was happy with the cost to repair the water leak under the driveway.
+It ticked all the boxes, and I was happy with the cost of repairing the water leak under the driveway.

-There was a lot of digging to expose either end of the pipe on either side of the driveway.
-We had to weld two copper pipes together and pressure tests the welds before installing the pipe.
-We needed to establish unique connections to join the new copper pipe to the existing poly pipe supplying the house before the repair.
+There was much digging to expose either end of the pipe on either side of the driveway.
+We had to weld two copper pipes and pressure test the welds before installing the pipe.
+Before the repair, we needed to establish unique connections to join the new copper pipe to the existing poly pipe supplying the house.

-For water leaks and leaking pipe repair services, leak detection expertise, water meter installation, hot water system maintenance, and other plumbing needs, you can reach out to our plumbing team.
+You can contact our plumbing team for water leaks and leaking pipe repair services, leak detection expertise, water meter installation, hot water system maintenance, and other plumbing needs.
 Not all leaks are situated alone in a crawl space.
 A slab leak is as common as a leaky pipe.
-Slab leaks may start as a trickle but they’ll soon become “innocent little stream” and you’ll have much physical evidence of having a plumbing issue and needing a professional plumber as soon as possible.
+Slab leaks may start as a trickle, but they’ll soon become an “innocent little stream”, and you’ll have much physical evidence of having a plumbing issue and needing a professional plumber as quickly as possible.

 But don’t stress out the problem in your existing pipe.
 Notice any leak under a driveway?
-Suspect tree roots invading your water main?
+Do you suspect tree roots are invading your water main?
 Do you see other signs of the main water leaking?
 Are your taps in your kitchen sink dripping?
-Get in touch with a professional immediately for leak detection tools and an expert advise on your water pipe.
+Contact a professional immediately for leak detection tools and expert advise on your water pipe.
 Call on Gold Coast Plumbing Company today for reliable plumbing services!
-With our thermal imaging devices, we fix water pipes fast and effectively.
+With our thermal imaging devices, we fix water pipes quickly and effectively.